ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 But wait, I hear you saying, what if their career goals don't align with the position or the company's trajectory?
 Won't asking about these goals create dissonance between this person and the organization?

 Whoa, whoa, whoa!
 If that dissonance exists, it exists independent of these meetings.
 Wouldn't it be great to acknowledge any dissonance before this person is demotivated or worse and starts looking for (or actually takes) another opportunity?
-Would't it be wonderful to better align their role and responsibilities with their motivations and dreams?
+Wouldn't it be wonderful to better align their role and responsibilities with their motivations and dreams?

 **I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey**.
 Career conversations are a critical tool that helps get us there.